oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6800_series/6812_size/60_mm_id_78_mm_od_10_mm_depth/part/readme.md

-# Hardware Bearing 6800 Series 6812 Size 60 mm Id 78 mm Od 10 mm Depth
+# Hardware Bearing 6800 Series 6812 Size 60 mm ID 78 mm OD 10 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base